theduckylittle/intranamer/README.rst

 ==========

 This project does not have significance.
 Its sole intention is to generate a list of names from IMDb.
-It uses today's date a hueristic for pulling down the appropriate actor(ess) and movie names.
+It uses today's date a heuristic for pulling down the appropriate actor(ess) and movie names.

 Why?